SimmonsBI/bmotif/README.md

 ## Citation

-If you use the package in your work, please cite: Simmons, B. I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R.
-bmotif: a package for counting motifs in bipartite networks. bioRxiv.
+If you use the package in your work, please cite: Simmons, B. I., Sweering, M. J. M., Schillinger, M., Dicks, L. V., Sutherland W. J., Di Clemente, R. bmotif: a package for motif analyses of bipartite networks.
-doi: 10.1101/302356
+Methods in Ecology and Evolution (accepted)

 If you use any of the weighted analyses originally defined by Mora et al. (2018) (weighted `mcount`, weighted `link_positions` and the ‘mora’